News

 “If the City moves forward and places it on the ballot, we stand ready to take appropriate action to ensure that voters’ rights are protected and state laws are enforced,” they wrote in the letter.

-The California Constitution states charter cities have local jurisdiction over local elections, Gates said.
+The California Constitution states that charter cities have local jurisdiction over local elections, Gates said.

-Bonta claimed in a statement issued Sunday about the decision that existing law prohibited cities from implementing voter ID.
-He claimed the court would eventually side with the state.
+Bonta claimed in a statement issued on Nov.
+17 that existing law prohibited cities from implementing voter ID.
+He said that the court would eventually side with the state.

 California Attorney General Rob Bonta speaks in Los Angeles on April 15, 2024.
 (John Fredricks/The Epoch Times)

-Bonta asserts in the state lawsuit that under existing state law and Min’s Senate Bill 1174, all local governments—including charter cities like Huntington Beach—are prohibited from implementing voter ID requirements and local laws that conflict with state laws governing a “statewide concern,” he said in the statement.
+Bonta asserts in the state lawsuit that under existing state law and Min’s Senate Bill 1174, all local governments—including charter cities such as Huntington Beach—are prohibited from implementing voter ID requirements and local laws that conflict with state laws governing a “statewide concern,” he said in the statement.

-The city doesn’t plan to back down, according to a statement by Huntington Beach Mayor Gracey Van Der Mark posted on Facebook Friday.
+The city doesn’t plan to back down, according to a statement by Huntington Beach Mayor Gracey Van Der Mark posted on Facebook on Nov.
+15.